lifehackerhansol/Guide_3DS-mkdocs-material/docs/user-guide/ntrboot/flashing-ntrboot-(3ds-multi-system).md

+# Flashing ntrboot (3DS Multi System)
 ---
-title: "Flashing ntrboot (3DS Multi System)"
----

-{% include toc title="Table of Contents" %}

-### Required Reading
+## Required Reading

 Before proceeding, ensure you have read all of the information on [ntrboot](ntrboot)

 This method requires temporary access to a second 3DS family device that is already running boot9strap.
 This does not require your flashcart to support either 3DS's version.

+!!! danger "Important"
 	Note that in some rare circumstances, it may be possible for the flashing process to **brick** a counterfeit flashcart and render it permanently unusable.
 This is unlikely, but nevertheless only original listed flashcarts are supported.
-To reduce the chance of receiving a counterfeit card, it is recommended that you use a reputable site to buy your flashcart (such as [NDS Card](http://www.nds-card.net/))
+To reduce the chance of receiving a counterfeit card, it is recommended that you use a reputable site to buy your flashcart (such as [NDS Card](http://www.nds-card.com/))
-{: .notice--danger}

-### What You Need
+## What You Need

 * Your ntrboot compatible flashcart
 * Two 3DS family devices
     + **The source 3DS**: the 3DS family device that is already running boot9strap
     + **The target 3DS**: the device on stock firmware
 * The latest release of [boot9strap](https://github.com/SciresM/boot9strap/releases/latest) *(`boot9strap-1.3-ntr.zip`; not the devkit file)*
 * The latest release of [ntrboot_flasher](https://github.com/ntrteam/ntrboot_flasher/releases/latest)

-### Instructions
+## Instructions

-#### Section I - Prep Work
+### Section I - Prep Work

 1. Power off **the source 3DS**
 1. Insert **the source 3DS**'s SD card into your computer